Previously in this series, I have used two different techniques to show that

 But this wasn’t the only method I tried.
 Indeed, I tried two or three different methods before deciding they were too messy and trying something different.
 So, for the rest of this series, I’d like to explore different ways that the above integral can be computed.

-where and (and is a certain angle that is now irrelevant at this point in the calculation).
+are the two distinct roots of the denominator (as long as ).
+In these formulas, and .
+(Also, is a certain angle that is now irrelevant at this point in the calculation).